Midshadow77/Priority-Speaker-Sam/README.md

 > -   __owner__: A user ID.
 This user will be able to use any command of the bot.
 > -   __administrationRole__: A role ID.
 This role allows users in it to use all bot commands (like the owner).
 > -   __notPrioritizedChannel__: A channels ID list.
 In these channels, the bot will not have any effect.

+## ToDo
+> -   Handle multiple voice channels in the same guild.